oracle-livelabs/oci/oci-apm-weblogic/04-create-file-system/create-file-system.md

        - In the yaml file, place your mouse cursor at the beginning of the line, then paste the code.
        - Make sure to keep the same space indentation when pasting the code into the file.
         - The lines “volumes:” and "volumeMounts:" align with the line “env:”.
-       - Refer to the screenshot image below to see how it should look like after the file is modified.
+       - Refer to the screenshot image below to see how it should look after the file is modified.
        ![Oracle Cloud console, Cloud Shell](images/3-3-5-cloudshell.png " ")